y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 Have fun for many hours!

-It is possible to add a custom map for example by running "**Ultimate Duke Nukem 3D Custom.exe**", choose "**Choose a custom map**" from the drop-down list then click on "Browse".
+_It is possible to add a custom map for example by running "**Ultimate Duke Nukem 3D Custom.exe**", choose "**Choose a custom map**" from the drop-down list then click on "**Browse**"._

-Once in the "maps" folder, create a folder with the name of the map and place the .map file there.
+_Once in the "maps" folder, create a folder with the name of the map and place the .map file there._

 **!!
 Be careful in the "maps" section, the folders must contain only 1 .map file !!**\
-If there are several maps files, do the same manipulation but in the "mods" section
+**If there are several maps files, do the same manipulation but in the "mods" section**

 # Make Setup With InnoSetup